SamuelOtisi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions - Create a script that creates a directory called dir_holberton with permissions 751 in the working directory.

 13-change_group - Write a script that changes the group owner to holberton for the file hello The file hello will be in the working directory

+101-symbolic_link_permissions - Write a script that changes the owner and the group owner of _hello to vincent and staff respectively

+16-if_only - Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+The file hello will be in the working directory

+100-Star_Wars - Write a script that will play the StarWars IV episode in the terminal